-8.8 ENVIRONMENTAL ASSESSMENT AND IMPACT STATEMENT
+10 ENVIRONMENTAL ASSESSMENT AND IMPACT STATEMENT

 An EA level of review, required for compliance with NEPA and 24 CFR Part 58, is applicable to all projects for activities not covered under a categorical exclusion or an exemption.
 This also applies when extraordinary circumstances exist that elevate the level of review.
-EAs are conducted to determine whether a project requires an EIS or a Finding of No Significant Impact (FONSI).
-A template for an EA in the format recommended by HUD can be found in the Environmental Assessment for HUD-funded Projects Template.
+EAs are conducted to determine whether a project requires an EIS or a FONSI.
+A template for an EA in the format recommended by HUD can be found in Appendix D: Environmental Assessment for HUD-funded Projects Template.

-The EA requires evaluation of all the HUD NEPA environmental impact categories listed in Section 8.5.1: HUD Review Categories, which are evaluated under a CEST review.
-Another component of the EA is an analysis of the project's impacts on land development, socioeconomic factors, community facilities and services, natural features, and climate and energy, known as the "EA Factors."
+The EA requires evaluation of all the HUD NEPA environmental impact categories listed in section 7.2.1, HUD Review Categories, which are evaluated under a CEST review.
+Another component of the EA is an analysis of the project's impacts on land development, socioeconomic factors, community facilities and services, and natural features, known as the "EA Factors."
 Subrecipients and Successful Applicants must ensure that reliable documentation sources are cited for every item on the EA form.